Convert 80 F To C

 • Celsius (°C): Also known as the centigrade scale, Celsius was proposed by Anders Celsius in the mid-18th century.
 In this scale, the freezing point of water is set at 0°C and the boiling point at 100°C, a range of 100 degrees.
 It's the most widely used temperature scale globally, particularly in scientific contexts.

 The key difference lies in the size of the degree: a degree Celsius is larger than a degree Fahrenheit.
-This difference is crucial when converting between the two scales.
+Still, this difference is crucial when converting between the two scales.
 This disparity arises from the differing definitions of the freezing and boiling points of water, the fundamental references for both scales.

 Methods for Converting 80°F to Celsius